-Basal cell carcinoma, or basal cell skin cancer, is the most common form of cancer in the United States.
+Basal cell cancer is the most common form of cancer in the United States.
 Most skin cancers are basal cell cancer.

-Basal cell carcinoma starts in the top layer of the skin called the epidermis.
+The top layer of the skin is called the epidermis.
+The bottom layer of the epidermis is the basal cell layer.
+With basal cancer, cells in this layer are the ones that become cancerous.
 Most basal cell cancers occur on skin that is regularly exposed to sunlight or other ultraviolet radiation.
-This includes the top of your head, or scalp.

-In some cases the skin may be just slightly raised or even flat.
+In some cases, the skin is just slightly raised, or even flat.

 You may have: